bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

   node_cpu_package_throttles_total{instance="1-2:9100",job="equipment_R_node_exporter",package="0"}
   node_cpu_package_throttles_total{instance="1-2:9100",job="equipment_R_node_exporter",package="1"}

-Vector1 unless vector2 results in a vector consisting of the elements of vector1 for which there are no elements in vector2 with exactly matching label sets.
+**vector1 unless vector2** results in a vector consisting of the elements of vector1 for which there are no elements in vector2 with exactly matching label sets.
 All matching elements in both vectors are dropped.

-There are also other types of boolean operators, like group_left or group_right, in the online documentation.
+There are other boolean operators, like group_left or group_right.
+See the online documentation for details:

 .. seealso:: https://prometheus.io/docs/prometheus/latest/querying/operators/